booyaa/booyaa.github.io/blog/2017-0008-adding-search-to-your-cobalt-site-part-two.md

-extends: post.liquid
+permalink: "/2017/adding-search-to-your-cobalt-site-part-two"
-title: Adding search to your cobalt site - Part Two
+title: "Adding search to your cobalt site - Part Two"
-date: 20 Jun 2017 08:35:51 +0100
-path: 2017/adding-search-to-your-cobalt-site-part-two
+published_date: "2017-06-20 08:35:51 +0100"
+layout: post.liquid
+data:
-tags: cobalt,github,search,lunr,liquid
+  tags: "cobalt,github,search,lunr,liquid"
   route: blog
 ---
 This will be a two part post, where I detail the steps it took to enable search on my [Cobalt](https://github.com/cobalt-org/cobalt.rs) site.